mWater/ez-localize/README.md

 ```

 Only relative requires are included by default.
 To include another module, pass `externalModules` to options, an optional list of external modules to include

-## Localizing a JSON object

-To localize the strings inside a JSON object (plain javascript object), use require('ez-localize/lib/JsonLocalizer`)